Zeebrow/wish/README.md

 This is the plan for the refactor.

+## the lastmiles approach

+Inspired by friendly C programmer greybeard [lastmiles](https://www.youtube.com/user/lastmiles).

+Linux philosophers, avert your eyes - for the time being, this program is going to say a LOT more than what's necessary.
+Hopefully it fails just as noisily.

+The approach I want to take making this program consists of three parts:

+1. Tell me what you (the program) are about to do
+2. Do the thing
+3. Tell me what you (the program) just did.

+Very clear, indeed!
+Tuning the log levels can come later; for now, logger actions are level `INFO`.
+For now, both info and warning+ logging levels will be printed to `stdout`.

 ## raw data is easily readable and shareable

 A `wish` is just a block of markdown text that begins with an `h2` block.